Dosage Form: injection, solution

 How is Carboplatin Supplied

-Unopened vials of Carboplatin injection are stable to the date indicated on the package when stored at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].
+Unopened vials of Carboplatin Injection are stable to the date indicated on the package when stored at 25°C (77°F); excursions permitted from 15°– 30°C (59°– 86°F) [see USP Controlled Room Temperature].
+Protect from light.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
 Solutions for infusion should be discarded 8 hours after preparation.